 Pupils may be assessed for SEND due to a number of reasons including academic underachievement, absences from school, speech and language issues, or other concerns raised by class teachers or parents/carers.

-If a child is considered as possibly requiring support then an assessment is completed by the Special Educational Needs Co-Ordinator (SENCO) who completes a collaborative assessment with the child, their parent/carer and their class teacher.
+If a child is considered as possibly requiring support then an assessment is completed by one of the Senior Leadership Team trained in SEND (named above) who completes a collaborative assessment with the child, their parent/carer and their class teacher.
 The SENCO is a specially trained teacher who is qualified to assess and manage special educational needs.

-We also employ Teaching Assistants who deliver the interventions in the provision map as co-ordinated by our SENCO.
-The Teaching Assistants are trained to deliver specific interventions including ‘Sound Discovery’, ‘Elklan’, and ‘Numicon’ and work under the direction of the SENCO and class teacher.
+We also employ Teaching Assistants who deliver the interventions in the provision map as co-ordinated by our SEND trained members of staff.
+The Teaching Assistants are trained to deliver specific interventions including ‘Sound Discovery’, ‘Elklan’, and ‘Numicon’ and work under the direction of the our SEND trained members of staff and class teacher.

 All staff at Ormiston Cliff Park Infant Academy have regular updates on the Equality Act 2010 and other new legal documentation.
 This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’